alexhilman/k8s-at-home/README.md

 ## K8s Installation

-The goal of this section is to get a running Kubernetes installation
+The goal of this section is to get a running Kubernetes cluster (single-node) with the following services:
+1. HTTP(S) Ingress
+1. Let's Encrypt CA for automated SSL certs
+1. GitLab CE for code, CI, etc
+1. Smallstep CA for internal network identities; primarily for signed SSH certificates

 ### Docker